djdallmann/GamingPCSetup/CONTENT/RESEARCH/SOFTWARE/README.md

    * This is probably the book you want to read if you want to learn more about Windows behind the scenes.
 * [Process Hacker](https://processhacker.sourceforge.io/)
    * For changing affinities/priorities of privileged processes (CSRSS etc)
+   * Some anti-cheats will block this driver if it's running, the driver should unload itself after being idle.
+To disable it manually open a Command Prompt as admin then run **sc stop kprocesshacker3**
 * [Microsofts Interrupt_Affinity_Policy_Tool](https://docs.microsoft.com/en-us/previous-versions/windows/hardware/download/dn550976(v=vs.85)?redirectedfrom=MSDN)
    * For assisting with USB XHCI Controller affinity (WDF01000.sys driver DPC/ISR affinity), this can be achieved manually as well.
    * https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/interrupt-affinity-and-priority